Persistence

 Durability Window

-In the worst case (SIGKILL between sweep cycles), up to ~100ms of writes may be lost.
-Critical operations (job completion, secrets, agent termination) always flush synchronously and are not subject to this window.
+Critical operations (job completion, secrets, agent termination, OAuth login) always flush synchronously and are not subject to either window.

 Failure Modes